AuDigitalHealth/ci-fhir-r4/pages/EventSummary/_includes/guidance.md

 Existing validation tools differ in their support for machine-processable rules.
 These tools continue to evolve and progressively implement the FHIR standard; it should be noted that different servers and tools may not provide equivalent responses when executing the same operation.

-The profiles and extensions described in this implementation guide have been developed using [Forge](https://fire.ly/products/forge/), [IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) and the [FHIR Validator](http://build.fhir.org/validation.html#jar).
+The validation tools used in the development of these profiles and extensions described in this implementation guide include [Forge](https://fire.ly/products/forge/) and the [IG Publisher](https://confluence.hl7.org/display/FHIR/IG+Publisher+Documentation) (with its in-built validation process).

 ## Known issues relating to the support and implementation of FHIR